SamBaker101/PATT_MK0/README.md

 ### Y-Axis

-I will be tackling the Y-Axis first as it invludes both the print surface and the devices base.
+I will be tackling the Y-Axis first as it includes both the print surface and the devices base.

 #### Parts to be Modeled